 - psycho-educational; meaning that there may be a need to normalise the experience, to give direction or to educate my client with relevant psychological theory; in other words, to teach with kindness and consideration

 - co-crafting; this is about the discovery of meaning, reframing or solution that results from our collaborative conversation

 - wondering; I am curious about my client and their life and my curiosity can often spur their own curiosity about their life

-I am passionate about working with adults as they journey through their lives.
-We work with the problems and issues that can be encountered in day to day experiences which result in feelings of depression, anxiety, apathy, disconnection, pointlessness, fear, stuck-ness, meaninglessness, out-of-control-ness, and/or vulnerability; as well as working through questions, growing pains, and wonderings about life, love and everything else psychologically related.
+I am passionate about working with adults and in particular the Baby Boomers, as they journey through their lives.
+We work with the problems that can be encountered in day to day experiences and issues that result from Lifestage transitions.
+Many of these problems and issues can result in the ‘dysfunction’; feelings of depression, anxiety, apathy, disconnection, pointlessness, fear, stuck-ness, meaninglessness, out-of-control-ness and/or vulnerability.
+This work can also be a wander through questions, growing pains, and wonderings about life, love and everything else psychologically related.